Dzhubga: History

 The township was established in 1864 on the site of a former Shapsug village as the Cossack stanitsa of Dzhubgskaya.
 It took its name from the Dzhubga River, which enters the Dzhubga Bay of the Black Sea.
 In 1904 was built the parochial school.
 During World War II it was used as a hospital.

-In 1905 Dzubga had 74 yards of Russian settlers.
+According to the 1926 census, the population was 59.0% Ukrainian, 25.9% Russian, and 4.5% Polish.